π Welcome

 Chapter 3 – Airfoils

-- Building an airfoil
+- Constructing an airfoil

-- What the Bernoulli principle is
+- The Bernoulli principle

 - Hands-on experiment with paper: See how a simple paper experiment demonstrates the principle of lift – blowing air over paper makes it rise due to pressure differences.